 1. The Width Of A Circle

 2. All The Madmen

 4. After All

 9. The Supermen

+On to the music itself.
 The new 2015 remastering is top notch.
-Great bass sound on the wonderful, drawn-out intro to the truly magnificent "The Width Of A Circle".
-Drums and Tony Visconti’s impressive bass are to the fore on this album.
+It has a great bass sound on the wonderful, drawn-out intro to the truly magnificent, eight minute "The Width Of A Circle".
+This one of Bowie's first true drawn-out beguiling classics.
+The drums and Tony Visconti’s impressive bass are to the fore on this track.
 The powerful "Running Gun Blues", the metally "Saviour Machine”, with its odd “fade-in”, and the equally heavy "She Shook Me Cold" are slabs of powerful rock and the more recently iconic title track has never sounded better.
-Sharp as a knife.
-The “pet subject” around this time of mental health was covered in “All The Madmen” and “After All”.
+Sharp as a knife, with that distinctive "cheese grater" percussion backing.
+The “pet subject” around this time, for Bowie, of mental health was covered in “All The Madmen” and the evocative “After All”.

 "Black Country Rock" is frenetic and, six years ahead of its time, almost punky in its riffs.
 "The Supermen" is a mysterious, brooding, atmospheric track to end the album on.
 Bowie would return to acoustic, folky rock for the next album, “Hunky Dory”, and we would never hear him play material like this again.